Skip to content

 Static Linting (lint)

-lint() walks every node in a Construct and verifies that each FromInput/FromConfig parameter has a matching key in the provided config dict.
+lint() walks every node in a Construct and verifies that each FromInput/FromConfig parameter has a matching key in the provided config dict and that prompt placeholders resolve to known input keys.
 It never raises — it returns a list of LintIssue instances describing every binding problem it finds.

 from neograph import lint, LintIssue